rpavlyuk/hikvision-aws-toolkit/README.md

 # Hikvision AWS Toolkit
-A set of tools to manage captured files stored by Hikvision devices on FTP file shares: arrange them, upload them to AWS, rotate old files, etc. With this toolset you can enabled
+A set of tools to manage captured files stored by Hikvision devices on FTP file shares: arrange them, upload them to AWS, rotate old files, etc. This toolset is all you need to store the captured event images on AWS Cloud (S3) and successfully manage them.

 ## Background
 I own Hikvision video surveillance system (a dozen of IP cameras from different generations and the NVR) and I was looking on how to store in the cloud the screenshot images which are captured when the security event is triggered.
 For example, you can set up a *Line Crossing Detection* event detection either on camera or the NVR, and once it happens (means something/-body is crossing that virtual line) device is taking a couple screenshots which are then stored ether on local storage (e.g., SD Card or HDD) or remote (e.g., FTP, SMB or similar).
 Problem is that when you have an intrusion into your home or office, intruder can also steal or destroy the reconding device, either NVR and/or your home server, making the whole idea of recording pointless.
 Thus, I came to an idea that I have to store captured surveillance events data somewhere outside my home and office.